Guidelines on videoconference and teleconference Meetings

 If you have questions about the above guidance, or if you have additional questions about protecting University records containing personal information or about our responsibilities under Freedom of Information and Protection of Privacy legislation, please contact Kathy Winter, Assistant University Secretary and Privacy Officer.

-For questions specific to videoconferencing or teleconferencing, individuals should contact their departments or access resources which are available through Staying Connected while Working Remotely, the IST Service Desk ext.
-44357, or Privacy and Remote Teaching and Learning.
+For questions specific to videoconferencing or teleconferencing, individuals should contact their departments or access resources which are available through Staying Connected while Working Remotely, or the IST Service Desk ext.
+44357.